Mark-Assessment/j-nowakowska-vitality-M4-2/TESTING.md

 #### New User
 1. As a new user, I want to be able to navigate to Sign-Up page to register an account.
+   - Login/Register features are easily accessible via navigation bar

 #### Returning User Goals

 1. As a returning user, I want to be able to access my account on the website.
+   - feature is available via 'Account' on navigation bar.
+User can view their profile and order history.
 2. View my previous orders, to keep a record of my transaction.
 3. Edit default information, to update any necessary fields.
+   - this feature is available in Profiles as well as in the checkout where user can edit tgeir details.
 4. View shopping bag to get an overview of products I wish to order.
+   - feature is available in bag, where user can view order, quantity, total amount and delivery amount.
-5. Remove products from my bag, to suit my needs.
+5. Remove products from my bag.
-6. Update a product's quantity, to suit my needs.
+6. Update a product's quantity.
 7. Proceed to a secure checkout, to make a purchase.
+   - removing/updating and checkout are avialble in the shopping bag
 8. Have clear visual feedback of the order process, to understand all steps of the process.
+   - FAQs are avialle to answer questions that user may have.
-9. Be able to edit my bag at all times, to allow change of mind.
+10. Be able to edit my bag at all times, to allow change of mind.
+    - available in the bag, where user can adjust quantity
-10. Receive a summary of my order via email to confirm that my transaction has been process.
+11. Receive a summary of my order via email to confirm that my transaction has been process.
+    - feature available and included after checkout.

 #### User

 1. View all products, to purchase my desired items.
+   - products are accessable through a navigation bar, where user can also use categories to view only specific products.
 2. Filter through categories, to only see relevant products.
 3. Use a search query, to find a specific product or product type.
+   - search bar is functional and allows user to view specific products
 4. Add items to my shopping bag, to begin the order process.
+   Adding item to bag is available after clicking into a product of interest
 5. Receive visual feedback that my item has been added to the bag, to confirm my selection.
+   - toasts are used to give live feedback to the user
 6. View contact informtation for the shop
+   - contact information are available in the footer as well as in the nav bar under 'Contact Us'
 7. Navigate to a page that could help me with my enquiry, to answer my question.
+   - navigation of the page is easy and intuitive.

 ## Manual Testing

 ### Common Elements Testing

 Manual testing was conducted on the following elements that appear on every page:

 - Clicking on the navigation bar menu items to take the user to the correct page on the website